 The home buying process can be a heady time for those who have found the perfect place, especially if you're a first time home buyer.
 From choosing a the right real estate agent to purchasing new furnishings, new homeowners can get great enjoyment out of fixing up the place.
 However, homeownership is serious business, and you could find yourself spending an inordinate amount of money if you’re not careful.

-Dipping Into Debt - Protecting Your Finances Whilst Buying A Home
+How To Protect Your Finances When Buying A Home

 The way the home buying process is usually advertised to interested consumers places the perfect smiling couple, in front of any one of the display homes in Sydney or another city as they enter their first property.
 Behind the smiles and the excitement is the hidden process of purchasing property, which can take several months, and by the time of closing, you feel like you have just finished a course on real estate.
 Furthermore, protecting your finances from the million little assaults that can happen whilst buying a home is a top priority.